mayank95b/Temperature_monitoring_using_IoT-hub/README.md

 uncomment the Pin=4 line and put comment in Beaglebone pin.change Dht22 to Dht11.

 Step4 :
-Now, In a local terminal window, navigate to the root folder of the sample Python project.
+Now, In a local terminal window, navigate to the root folder of the Python project.

-Then navigate to the iot-hub\Quickstarts\simulated-device folder

-step5 :
-Open the SimulatedDevice.py file in a text editor of your choice.
+Open the Dht11Azure.py file in a text editor of your choice.

-Replace the value of the CONNECTION_STRING variable with the device connection string and also add the code of simpletest.py in it and Then save your changes to SimulatedDevice.py file.(or create a new file and copy the code in it)
+Replace the value of the CONNECTION_STRING variable with the device connection string you made a note of previously.
+Then save your changes to Dht11Azure.py file

-Step6 :
+Step5 :
 In the local terminal window, run the following commands to install the required libraries for the simulated device application:

 pip install azure-iothub-device-client

+Step6 :
+In the local terminal window, run the following commands to run the DHT11 device application:

+python Dht11Azure.py

 Step7 :
-In the local terminal window, run the following commands to run the simulated device application:

-python <urfilename>.py

-Step6 :
 Read the telemetry from your hub

 •	The IoT Hub CLI extension can connect to the service-side Events endpoint on your IoT Hub.
 The extension receives the device-to-cloud messages sent from your simulated device.
 An IoT Hub back-end application typically runs in the cloud to receive and process device-to-cloud messages.